-The variables FirstPerson, LastPerson and NewPerson are thus pointer variables which can point at records of type PersonRecord.
-As shown above, the type identifier in a pointer type definition may refer to an identifier which is not yet defined.
+The variables FirstPerson, LastPerson and NewPerson are thus pointer variables which can point to records of type PersonRecord.
+As shown above, the type identifier in a point type definition may refer to an identifier which is not yet defined (as long as both are in the same type declaration part).